ishwar6/my-own-redis-in-python/docs/approach.md

 Stage 6: SET AND GET

-In this stage, you'll add support for the SET & GET commands.
+In this stage, we'll add support for the SET & GET commands.

 The SET command is used to set a key to a value.
 The GET command is used to retrieve the value of a key.